-- 1. It can look hard... - 2.
+- 1. It can look hard...but just be honest and be you.
+Write from the heart. - 2.
 Cheat code?
 Choose a personality trait/characteristic about yourself you want to convey - a. ex.
 I am someone who never gives up, kind, hard worker, ambitious, empathetic, etc. - 3.
 Make a list of examples of events in your life/things that best show this trait.
 Then narrow the list to one or two specific things that really capture you. - 4.
 Connect the desired personality trait + the example to one prompt.
 When looking back at your essay for revision, ask yourself: does this essay convey the personality trait I want to show? - 5.
 Repeat this process for all four of the essays.

-Talking Points UC Promps: Knowing the Unknown: Accomplishments: Major Prep Learning about cognitive functions and wanting to ER Voluntership know the deeper science required behind them EMT Training Amazon Mission Trouble in Trage: Learning from egotistical Psych Internship Leadership and communicative forganization mistakes to lead a team Research Presentations Supportively Prompt #1 Personality-bases: The Corrage to Ask: 7 Going the Distance D Gaining knowledge and Talent/Skill opening doors by swallowing 1/ Ignoring Boundaries pride and fear through asking superiors about stuff Prompt #3 Getting Fit Make Way!
-Tales from the EMT Grinding Math classroom to rig Educational Opportunity Prompt # 4 Learning for Learning Support-class leadership Being the GOAT Resourceful Creativity Prampt #7 Being Stupic, for Now X Gon' Give it to Ya (what) Challenge 1 How getting fit effected Talking to People Prompt #5 my work ethic and response to Challenge
+Talking Points UC Promps: Knowing the Unknown: Accomplishments: Major Prep Learning about cognitive functions and wanting to ER Voluntership know the deeper science required behind them EMT Training Amazon Mission Trouble in Trage: Learning from egotistical Psych Internship Leadership and communicative forganization mistakes to lead a team Research Presentations Supportively Prompt #1 Personality-bases: The Corrage to Ask: 7 Going the Distance D Gaining knowledge and Talent/Skill opening don't by swallowing 4/ Ignoring Boundaries pride and fear through asking superiors about stuff, Prompt #3 Getting Fit Make Way!
+Tales from the EMT Grinding Math classroom to rig Educational Opportunity Learning for Learning Prompt # 4 Support-class leadership Being the GOAT Resourceful Creativity Prompt #7 Being Stupic, for Now X Gon' Give it to Ya (what) Challenge 1 How getting fit effected Talking to People Prompt #5 my work ethic and response to Challenge